When are breathing assessments needed?

 - Where the tongue sits at rest and how it moves during speech and swallowing

 - The lips: whether the muscles are operating properly to keep the mouth closed

 3. Musculoskeletal imbalances

 - Postural issues that may be affecting the breathing

 - Identifying possible causes of posture, breathing and airway problems

-We work closely with Dr Rosalba Courtney DO PhD, a leading expert in this field, She offers a range of breathing assessment services, body and breathing therapies and breathing retraining.
-Other specialists may also be involved as needed, for example Allergy testing.
+We work closely with Dr Rosalba Courtney DO PhD, who is very experienced in this field.
+She offers a range of breathing assessment services, body and breathing therapies and breathing retraining.
+Other practitioners may also be involved as needed, for example Allergy testing.